OttEricOttender/HydroCalc/README.md

   - Fixing any bugs that appear.
 (Estimated: 1 hour, Actual: 2 hours)
   - Demo to the customer.
 (Estimated: 1 hour, Actual: 1 hours) [Issue #14](https://github.com/OttEricOttender/HydroCalc/issues/14)

-* **At least 75% of the requirements identified and marked as in the scope of the work delivered at the end of the course are detailed in the form of use cases (Priority: 2nd Priority, Estimated: 7 hours, Actual: Y hours) [Issue #15](https://github.com/OttEricOttender/HydroCalc/issues/15)**
+* **At least 75% of the requirements identified and marked as in the scope of the work delivered at the end of the course are detailed in the form of use cases (Priority: 2nd Priority, Estimated: 7 hours, Actual: 7 hours) [Issue #15](https://github.com/OttEricOttender/HydroCalc/issues/15)**
   -  Discussing the current requirements with the customer.
 (Estimated: 0.5 hours, Actual: 1 hours)
   -  Perfecting the existing and constructing new requirements based on the feedback from the customer.
 (Estimated: 1 hour, Actual: 1 hours)
   -  Converting 75% of the requirements into user cases.
 (Estimated: 3 hours, Actual: 3 hours)
   -  Write them into the Wiki.
-(Estimated: 2 hours, Actual: Y hours)
+(Estimated: 2 hours, Actual: 2 hours)

 * **The application UI has been prototyped using wireframes or mockups and there are links from the detailed requirements to the corresponding UI screens (Priority: 2nd Priority, Estimated: 6 hours, Actual: 7 hours) [Issue #16](https://github.com/OttEricOttender/HydroCalc/issues/16)**
   - Discussing and analysing the customer wishes in regards to the UI.
 (Estimated: 1 hour, Actual: 1 hours)